NCATS-Tangerine/translator-knowledge-beacon/README.md

 This project contains the Knowledge Beacon Application Programming Interface (KBAPI).

 The KBAPI is formally specified as an OpenAPI ("Swagger") specification, as archived in the 'api' subfolder.
+A "Knowledge Beacon Workflow" document is also provided.

 The [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project can be used to generate client and server libraries/applications to use the API.